Combating noisy labels in object detection datasets: Experiments

 \subsection{DNN architectures}

 We selected three DNN architectures for the experiments.
-They were FasterRCNN \cite{Ren2015FasterRT}, RetinaNet \cite{Lin2017FocalLf} and YOLO \cite{Redmon2018YAI}.
-We chose these networks as they are the state-of-the-art solutions for object detection.
-They provide enough variation to evaluate the algorithm's independence on the type of network used.
-YOLO was chosen as a totally different approach to solving the detection problem.
+They were Faster R-CNN \cite{Ren2015FasterRT}, RetinaNet \cite{Lin2017FocalLf} and YOLO \cite{Redmon2018YAI}.
+The choice was dictated by the fact that these are state-of-the-art solutions for object detection.
+They provide enough variation to evaluate the algorithm's independence on the type of network used to generate predictions.
+We provide training parameters for these models in Tab.~\ref{tab:model-params}.